Aerodium: Shows, performances, and milestones

 Having a dedicated focus on open-air wind tunnels, Aerodium has over the years become the leading company to participate in different bodyflying shows and performances around the world.

 A milestone in vertical wind tunnel history was the 'Wind Machine' at the closing ceremonies of the 2006 Torino Winter Olympics, which was a custom-built unit by Aerodium.
 Most viewers in the world had never seen a vertical wind tunnel before and were fascinated by the flying humans with no wires.
 The show included a flying snowboarder (performed by Ivars Beitāns himself) and other visual effects never seen before.

 A vertical wind tunnel performance in Moscow's Red Square was shown in 2009 during the presentation of the logotype of 2014 Sochi Winter Olympics.

 In 2010, a vertical wind tunnel was exhibited at the Latvian pavilion of World Expo 2010 in Shanghai, China.
 Aerodium was the pavilion's general contractor and presented shows to the visitors every 30 minutes for 6 months.
 It gathered large crowds and even allowed some VIPs to train and fly in the tunnel.
 The tunnel was the world’s first fully transparent recirculation wind tunnel, allowing spectators to view the performances from all sides.

 2013 saw the introduction of a new wind tunnel application when Aerodium built the world's first tunnel suited for indoor BASE jumping at the “Sirius Sport Resort” in Finland.
 Compared to other models, skydivers could now enter the wind tunnel from the ground or jump into it from a height of 15 meters, simulating jumping down from a building.

 In 2016 Aerodium presented a project called “Flying Dream”, which is a unique wind tunnel-amphitheatre.
 It is located in Dengfeng, in the middle of the Song Mountains, near the famous Shaolin Monastery in China.
 The wind tunnel is part of a “flight and monks” kung fu show.

 The same year Shanghai Disneyland Park, the first one in mainland China, opened in Pudong, China.
 Aerodium was invited to design a unique permanent wall-less wind tunnel for the live-action Pirates of the Caribbean show: Eye of the Storm: Captain Jack’s Stunt Spectacular.
 As of 2019, it is the only recirculation type wall-less wind tunnel in the world.

+In 2021 Aerodium launched a new type of open-air wind tunnel.
+Its main upgrade is the reduced noise level (65 dB), which is comparable to indoor tunnels.
+The first tunnel of the new generation was opened for Riyadh Season in November 2022.

+On April 29th 2023 amidst on-going war in Ukraine, Aerodium opened a wind tunnel inside one of the largest shopping centres in Europe, the Respublika mall.